MerlijnWajer/Wizzup-website/index.rst

 =====================

-My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 21 years old and currently attend the University of Amsterdam, Master of Science in Computational Science after finished a Bachelor of Science in Computer Science.
+My name is Merlijn (Boris Wolf) Wajer; born in Amsterdam, 16 December 1990 I am 21 years old and currently attend the University of Amsterdam, currently going for my Master of Science in Computational Science after finishing a Bachelor of Science in Computer Science.

 Blog
 ----

 My blog can be found at http://blog.wizzup.org
-I try to post there regularly, but so far it hasn't worked out.
+I try to post there regularly, but so far that hasn ot worked out.
 The blog is powered by `PWBlog`_.

 Projects